 - Weightings: These allow you to specify how you’d like to apportion space.
 In short, would you like your main packing criteria to be Sales, Units or Cost of Sales?

 - Sorting: You can use this to sort the products at the lowest level of your criteria.
 You can select a sort by ‘Ascending’ or ‘Descending’ order.

-For the above example, we selected Size & UOM and sorted by Ascending (Smallest to Largest).
+For the above example, we selected Size & UOM and chose to sort in Ascending order (Smallest to Largest).